Tansu Çiller: 1997 "post-modern" coup

 The Turkish Armed Forces eyed the coalition with great suspicion, but Çiller hoped that her secular credentials and strong relationship with the military could ease tensions.
 She positioned herself as an intermediate between the secularist military and the Islamist Welfare Party.
-However by the beginning of 1997, relations between the government and the military were increasingly strained, especially after a Welfare mayor of Sincan hosted the Iranian Ambassador who gave a speech in support of Sharia Law (See Jerusalem Meeting).
+However, by the beginning of 1997, relations between the government and the military were increasingly strained, especially after a Welfare mayor of Sincan hosted the Iranian Ambassador who gave a speech in support of Sharia Law (See Jerusalem Meeting).
 The military subsequently displayed a show of strength by driving a tank convoy through Sincan a few days later.

-After a nine hour National Security Council meeting held on February 28, 1997, a set of demands were presented to the Refah-Yol government to combat what the military called İrtica (reactionarism). Çiller's relationship with the military completely broke down.
+After a nine-hour National Security Council meeting held on 28 February 1997, a set of demands were presented to the Refah-Yol government to combat what the military called İrtica (reactionarism). Çiller's relationship with the military completely broke down.
 She saw that the military was determined to overthrow the government, and recommended retiring the chief of staff and force commanders, but this which was blocked by a calmer Erbakan. Çiller and Akşener were successful in sacking the Chief of National Police and getting his replacement to wiretap high ranking generals of the Turkish Armed Forces.
-Upon one general learning of that he was being wiretaped by the Interior Ministry he allegedly threatened to “impale her [Akşener] like a goose.”
+Upon one general learning of that he was being wiretaped by the Interior Ministry he allegedly threatened to "impale her [Akşener] like a goose."

-With resignations of DYP ministers from the government and pressure from the military, Erbakan resigned, and the "post-modern coup" concluded on 30 June, 1997.
+With resignations of DYP ministers from the government and pressure from the military, Erbakan resigned, and the "post-modern coup" concluded on 30 June 1997.
 DYP and others expected to form a government under Çiller, but President Demirel disregarded the rotation agreement and asked ANAP leader Yılmaz to form the new government instead.
 While Erbakan's fall from power condemned his political career until the end of his life, Çiller's was also effectively over.
 Her maneuvers, political excuses, failed policies, and scandals made her very unpopular.
-Almost one-third of her party didn't join vote in voting with her against the confidence vote of Yılmaz's new government.
+Almost one-third of her party didn't join in voting with her against the confidence vote of Yılmaz's new government.
 35 women's organizations took her to court because she lacked feminist principles.
 She was also criticized for undermining democracy and threatening journalists.